NodesHub/dao_docs/docs/develop/how-to/ODISEOd/install-terrad.md

 ```

 ::: {tip}
-If the `ODISEOd: command not found` error message is returned, confirm that the Go binary path is correctly configured by running the following command:
+If the `achillesd: command not found` error message is returned, confirm that the Go binary path is correctly configured by running the following command:

 ```
 export PATH=$PATH:$(go env GOPATH)/bin